griffithlab/rnabio.org/index.md

 A version of this workshop was accompanied by a publication.
 If you find the materials here  useful, please cite the following:
 Malachi Griffith\*, Jason R. Walker, Nicholas C. Spies, Benjamin J. Ainscough, Obi L. Griffith\*.
 2015. [*Informatics for RNA-seq: A web resource for analysis on the cloud*](http://dx.doi.org/10.1371/journal.pcbi.1004393).
 PLoS Comp Biol.
 11(8):e1004393. \*To whom correspondence should be addressed: E-mail: mgriffit[AT]genome.wustl.edu, ogriffit[AT]genome.wustl.edu

 These materials have been developed with the support of AWS Cloud Credits for Research, the Canadian Bioinformatics Workshops, and Cold Spring Harbor Laboratory.
+See [Acknowledgements](/acknowledgements/) for more details.

 This workshop has been delivered many times and continues to evolve.
 A complete list of these past workshops is available [here](https://rnabio.org/module-08-appendix/0008/04/01/Lectures/).

+A legacy version of the online resource is also available [here](https://github.com/griffithlab/rnaseq_tutorial/wiki).

 **We are constantly improving the course material, if you notice a problem or have a suggestion for improvement please let us know by making a github issue at:** [https://github.com/griffithlab/rnabio.org/issues](https://github.com/griffithlab/rnabio.org/issues)